 So that your youth is renewed like the eagles.”
 Psalm 103

-We stay in the cycle of our usual habits and mindsets instead of breaking free and embracing our new identity in Christ.
+But we stay in the cycle of our usual habits and mindsets instead of breaking free and embracing our new identity in Christ.

-We stay hidden within the walls we’ve built around ourselves, whether from hurt, fear, or discouragement, instead of breathing in the wonder of His love as if it were fresh mountain air in our lungs.
+We remain hidden within the walls we’ve built around ourselves, whether from hurt, fear, or discouragement, instead of breathing in the wonder of His love as if it were fresh mountain air in our lungs.

 He lures us into the ocean of His grace, but we’re too scared of drowning out in the open waters, where the waves rise over our head.
 Maybe in the sinking we’d finally surrender?

-God draws me down rocky paths and winding trails towards the secrets of His heart, but I resist because I’m fearful of getting too close to Him, what will He say?
+God draws me down rocky paths and winding trails towards the secrets of His heart, but I resist, because I’m fearful of getting too close to Him.
+What will He say

 I am more comfortable with God on Sundays, where He is contained and understandable.
 I sit under the glow of artificial light and feast upon rumors of Him.
 I am warm, cozy, and all I need is within arm’s reach.